Setting up a cannabis shop in Prince Rupert won’t be a simple as national legalization.

 The reading is the first step for the city as it prepares for the upcoming legalization of marijuana, which will take place Oct.
 17.

-With the first reading, the bylaw amendment — Bylaw No. 3430, 2018 — has now moved into the review process where the city will collect community feedback on the proposed rules under which stores will be able to sell cannabis.
+The bylaw amendment — Bylaw No. 3430, 2018 — has now moved into the review process where the city will collect community feedback on the proposed rules under which stores will be able to sell cannabis.

 “There’s a process to go through here so nothing that’s being proposed is absolutely set in stone,” said Prince Rupert Mayor Lee Brain.
 “But it’s the proposed regulations that have been drafted and put out to the community.”